entangledion/PowerMM/README.md

 - You will be prompted at first execution for:
     - The industry sector of your organization.
         NOTE: This information is used to automatically populate a tag (i.e. keyword) to the incident that will be ingested into
-        ThreatConnect (if this feature is enabled).
+        ThreatConnect (if you chose to enable this feature).
 PowerMM gives you the opportunity to edit or remove this tag every time you         ingest an indicator.
     - The IP or hostname of your MineMeld server
       - Example: minemeld.acme.corp
     - Your MineMeld username
     - Your MineMeld password
       - Note: The MM Password is cached to disk using AES standard Powershell SecureString encryption

-    - You will be prompted to enter the MineMeld node names that will be used for blacklists and watchlists.
-A blacklist can be used by a firewall to dynamically block against any IOCs you add to the node, or can be used to match firewall traffic logs in a SIEM.
-A watchlist can also be used to match firewall traffic logs in SIEM, or used to send an email notification from your SIEM any time there is a match.
-    These two use-cases are supported separately in PowerMM because an admin often may not want to always block a specific IOC, but only monitor activity for:

     # IPv4 Node Setup Prompts:
     - The IPv4 miner node name setup to be used as a blacklist, that you want to add IPv4 indicators to